 4. Systemic racism and discrimination

-Poor diet quality is a factor of risk for the development of behavioural health disorders.
-Lacking nutrition causes an inadequate production of neurotransmitters which are necessary for the regulation of a child’s mental health.
+Poor diet quality is a risk factor for mental and behavioural health disorders.
+A lack of nutrition causes an inadequate production of neurotransmitters, which are necessary for the regulation of a child’s mental health.

-Severe malnutrition can result in bone deformity, neurological problems, vision loss, and a weakened immune system.
+Severe malnutrition can result in bone deformity, neurological problems, vision issues, and a weakened immune system.
+This is especially devastating for children and can lead to life-long health issues.

 Closing Remarks